 As the tradition goes, at least one person from each household in a village proceeds towards the hilltop to collect the flowers.

-They depart with a symbol of village deity, some eatables and phasar or the country liquor.
+They depart with a symbol of village deity, some eatables, and phasar or the country liquor.
 The women and elders of the village see them off up to some distance.
 The women bid adieu singing the songs of Fulaich.

 Being afraid of the wrath of the goddess Kali, and in an effort to not to disturb the goddess in her forest abode, the people stop making a noise beyond a certain point.
 Then one of the flower gatherer makes offerings including that of liquor to the goddess.
-Thereafter the plucking of flowers begins, with first flower offered to goddess as a token of respect.
+Thereafter the plucking of flowers begins, with the first flower offered to the goddess as a token of respect.
 The flowers are deposited in Udarbo or the caves.

 After spending the night in caves the flower gatherers return back the next morning without looking back, as it may offend the goddess.
-At the outskirts of the village they cut a branch of a tree and arrange the flowers on it.
-At home the people decorate the flowers on their caps and make garlands and bouquets.
+At the outskirts of the village, they cut a branch of a tree and arrange the flowers on it.
+At home, the people decorate the flowers on their caps and make garlands and bouquets.

 The Dance With DeityClick thumbnail to view full-size